 Even though there are metrics that evaluate project performance, it is not an accurate indicator of progress as a leader.

 But leaders today face another set of challenges.
-Today’s world is globalised, digital, fiercely competitive and quick to change.
+Today’s world is globalized, digital, fiercely competitive and quick to change.
 A leader’s job encompasses much more than the traditional role.

-Modern leaders are expected to, of course, lead projects and devise the corporate strategy, align with high-level organisational goals, and also align their behaviour with modern-day employee behaviour.
+Modern leaders are expected to, of course, lead projects and devise the corporate strategy, align with high-level organizational goals, and also align their behavior with modern-day employee behavior.

 The latter requires that leaders be globally fluent and defend against biases, strive to build more cohesive teams, be proactive, scout opportunities for the individuals they lead and help them grow.